You’re now viewing the Blood Donor website. Visit:

 - Platelets have a shelf life of only 5 days.

-Club Red encourages students at school, TAFE or university to get a group of friends together and give blood.
+Club Red encourages students to get a group of friends together and give blood.

 Generally speaking, you can give blood if you: